-You read that right, a NEW café in the wild wild West.
+You read that right, a minimalist-white café in the wild wild West.
 Am kidding about the “wild” part.

 Lee’s Confectionery has recently attracted a lot of attention on social media, and it certainly has grabbed mine with its visually satisfying in-house made pastries.